WPMedia/arc-themes-blocks/blocks/htmlbox-block/README.md

 # `@wpmedia/htmlbox-block`
-_HTML Box for block for Fusion News Theme.
+_HTML Box for block for Fusion Theme.
 Please provide a 1-2 sentence description of what the block is and what it does._

 // TODO: add badge for passing/failing tests